-Generally, students may add a course during the first 13% of the session with the instructor's consent and may withdraw without penalty from a course during the first 60% of the session.
-Graceland University students may withdraw from a course through the 20% point of the session without a "W".
-A grade of "W" is recorded in any course from which the student withdraws after 20% and through 60% of the session.
+Students may add a course during the first 13% of the session with the instructor's consent and may withdraw without penalty from a course during the first 60% of the session.
+Graceland University students may withdraw from a course up to 13% of the session without a grade of "WD".
+A grade of "WD" is recorded in any course withdraw between 13% and 60% of the session.
 After 60% of the session is complete, the student is not allowed to withdraw from the course, and will be awarded the appropriate grade in the course.
-Deadlines for adding and/or dropping courses offered in educational programs that are not taught on the normal semester or nine-week term schedule usually differ.
-Contact the Registrar in Patroness Hall on the Lamoni, IA, campus
+Deadlines for adding and/or dropping courses offered in educational programs that are not taught on the normal semester schedule usually differ.
+Contact the Registrar in Patroness Hall on the Lamoni, IA, campus for this information.